GoCarrot/teak/ios-12-notifications.rst

 What Does 'Deliver Quietly' Mean?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Deliver Quietly means that the notification will only show up in the Notification Center.
 The user will not be alerted via sound or vibration when the notification arrives.

+In other words, it will work just like a Provisional Notification, except it won't include the 'Keep...' or 'Turn off...' buttons.

 This is what the Settings look like for a notification delivered quietly.
 The differences between 'Deliver Quietly' and 'Deliver Prominently' are circled.